xubingyue/snackis/README.md

 ```

 ### Master Password
-Each snackis installation is protected by a master password that is used to encrypt the database.
+Each Snackis installation is protected by a master password that is used to encrypt the database.
+When started with a fresh database, the first thing Snackis will do is ask for a new password.

 ![login example](images/login.png?raw=true)

 ### UI
-Snackis UI is divided into three parts; to the left is the read-only console, where output is printed; below is the reader, where commands may be given; and to the right is an optional stack of open views.
-Despite it's graphical appearance, Snackis has been designed from the ground up to be effectively keyboard-driven.
+Snackis UI is divided into three parts; to the left is the read-only console, where output is printed; below is the reader, where commands may be given; and to the right is a stack of open views.
+Despite it's graphical appearance, Snackis is designed from the ground up to be effectively keyboard-driven.
 Each new view is pushed onto the stack when opened and popped when closed.
 Many buttons have mnemonics that may be revealed by pressing ```Alt```.
 Pressing ```Escape``` moves focus between current view and reader, and ```Ctrl-Tab``` switches between open views.

 #### Style
-The entire UI may be styled by editing ```/gui.css```, running the application with an empty file will display the default GTK-style.
+The entire UI may be styled by editing ```/gui.css```, running the application with an empty file displays the default GTK-style.

 ### Setup
 Once inside, the first thing you probably want to do is to have a look at the setup.
 Type ```setup``` and press ```Return``` in the reader to open the setup view.
-Imap/Smtp are currently required to do anything beyond encrypting/decrypting data for personal use.
+Imap/Smtp are required to do anything beyond local/personal use.

 ![setup example](images/setup.png?raw=true)